This Disney’s Animal Kingdom Lodge review, like many things at Disney, opens with a story…

 We find it much easier to dump the car and use Disney transportation while we are there (no one has to worry about driving and it keeps us in the “Disney bubble.”

-But if you wanted to use your car while you’re there, it’s not too much further a walk to your car than it is to the bus stops, so drive away!
+But if you wanted to use your car while you’re there (check out the best prices on rental cars here,) it’s not too much further a walk to your car than it is to the bus stops, so drive away!

 As far as the buses go, we took one to Disney Springs about mid-morning on our second day and found these signs very helpful.